MICS-Lab/pard/README.md

 `pard` is a package designed to make those **P**hysicochemical **A**mino acid **R**eplacement **D**istances calculations straightforward with Python.

 One typical use is to establish a 'distance' between a wild-type protein and its mutated version.
+Sometimes, rather than a distance, a similarity is outputted (e.g. with `the Conformational similarity weight matrix` [[7]](https://www.sciencedirect.com/science/article/abs/pii/002228369290261H)).
+The higher the distance, the more different the two amino acids are.
+The higher the similarity, the more similar the two amino acids are.
+Whenever a distance is not outputted but rather a similarity, a warning (that the user can turn off) will be raised.

 ### Getting started